FabioLiberti/Heterogeneous_Federated_Learning/Corsi/Corsi_info.md

 -------------

-### Standford - Federated Learning
+### Standford - Generalization and Personalization in Federated Learning
-Stanford MedAI - Generalization and Personalization in Federated Learning
+Stanford MedAI - Generalization and Personalization in Federated Learning (2022)
 https://www.classcentral.com/classroom/youtube-generalization-and-personalization-in-federated-learning-karan-singhal-132497/63fd8e59bb25a